What is Aramasa No. 6? A detailed introduction to the secrets of No. 6 yeast and recommended snacks [Akita Prefecture]

 What is Shinsei No.6?

-Aramasa No. 6 a sake made using No. 6 yeast, produced and sold by Aramasa Sake Brewery Co., Ltd., a traditional sake brewery founded in 1852 .
+Aramasa No. 6 is a sake made using yeast strain No. 6 , produced and sold by Aramasa Sake Brewery Co., Ltd., a traditional sake brewery founded in 1852 .

-Aramasa No. 6 is a raw sake made without pasteurization and is stored under strict storage management conditions at -5°C in the brewery.
-To preserve its freshness and flavor, it is recommended that you drink it immediately after purchase.
+Shinsei No. 6 is an unpasteurized sake that is stored under strict storage conditions at -5°C within the brewery.
+To preserve its freshness and deliciousness, itis recommended to drink it immediately after purchase.

 The table below summarizes the lineup and main features of Shinsei No. 6 as of December 2021